shubh24/shubh24.github.com/_posts/2019-02-12-Slogging it out, while the world was on vacation! | Weekly Report 127.md

 Got all my workouts in, proud!
 It's becoming increasingly tough to accommodate time for these workout schedules in the evening, but it's something non-excusable in my routine.
 I go on a crazy guilt trip when i miss a workout, that's a great sign.
 Loving the process.

 Also, Sodhi started his weekly blog reports this year.
-Impressed by the quality of these reports, something i should think about too!
+Impressed by the quality of these reports, something i should think about too.
 Check out his latest [blog](https://sodhi.xyz/2019-02-04-weekly-report-6/), it's insane!

 Okay folks, until next time!